Glossary

 Gross monthly income

-The total amount earned by a borrower each month.
+The total amount earned by a borrower each month before any deductions.

 Guaranty

-A promise by one party to pay a debt or perform an obligation contracted by another in case of that person's default.
+A promise by one party to pay a debt incurred by another in case of that person's default.

 Hazard insurance

-Protects the insured against loss due to fire or other natural disaster in exchange for a premium paid to the insurer.
+Protects the insured against loss due to fire or other natural disasters in exchange for a premium paid to the insurer.

 Home equity loan

-A loan secured by equity in a property.
-These are sought for a variety of purposes, including home improvements, major purchases or expenses and debt consolidation.
+A second mortgage that lets a homeowner pull cash from their home equity.
+It can be used for a variety of purposes, including home improvements, major expenses, or debt consolidation.

 Homeowners warranty

-A type of insurance that covers repairs to specified parts of a house for a specific period of time.
+A type of insurance that covers repairs to specified parts of a house for a specific period.

 Housing code

-Local government ordinance that sets minimum standards of safety and sanitation for existing residential buildings.
+Local government ordinance that sets minimum standards of safety, sanitation, and other factors for residential buildings.

 HUD